 In tackling better nutrition when eating out, try to focus on meals that are light.
 This would mean fish in comparison to beef.
 Chicken in comparison to pork.
 When referring to “raw” foods, this simply means foods that can be pulled directly from the Earth with zero processing.
 This could mean a fresh-picked batch of strawberries, almonds, or a spinach.
 By thinking in terms of food and the natural energy that it contains, the better the source of the food (the best source is the Earth), the better you will feel as a result of eating it.

 So, the next time you’re dining in a new restaurant or ordering take-out, really consider the quality of the food and its ingredients.
 The food you eat should be as fresh as possible; always.

 What Can I Do Next?

 Without question, changing your eating habits is one of the top things you can do to better your health today.
 The next step is quitting smoking if you haven’t already.
 Although we always recommend quitting smoking first as a crucial step to better health, addressing your general health through simple diet and exercise is equally important.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, emphysema and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.